 - Swollen lymph nodes

 - For the first two weeks after you get your tattoo, cover it with clothing any time you'll be exposed to the sun.
 Cloth bandanas work well for hot days when you don't want to wear long clothing

 - After you're healed, it's really important to wear sunscreen on any tattooed skin that you expose to the sun.
 UV rays are the number one cause of damage.
 When tattoo pigment absorbs UV rays, it begins to break down.
-This manifests itself in blurring of lines, patchy saturation and changes to color.
+This manifests itself in the blurring of lines, patchy saturation, and changes to color.

 Light colors fade the fastest, and black often turns greenish or blue with age.
 Protect your tattoo throughout your life, and you will always be able to enjoy its beauty, instead of wishing you'd taken better care of it when you had the chance.